 People have not got the time to be working out how to get to where they want to be on your website.
 If you have a hidden or poor navigation system then your visitors will get bored and leave.
 The navigation bar should be visible and clear with obvious tabs so that your visitor never has the opportunity to get lost and frustrated while in the company of your website.

 5) Not Speaking To The Right People

 If you have done your research, you will know the enormous value in knowing your ideal client.
 Spending time understanding who they are is an essential aspect of any marketing campaign.
 However, knowing this information is next to useless if you are not utilising it.
 Your website must appeal to your target audience; everything counts including images, copy, layout and colours.
 Make sure every decision you make has your ideal client at the heart of it.
 Do not make the mistake of trying to appeal to everyone.
 You won’t end up speaking to anyone.

 The reality is that although it may be possible to create your own website, you have to ask yourself why you want to do it?
 If it is because you enjoy it then fantastic, continue to learn and grow your skills so you can create the best website for you and your business.
 If on the other hand, you are trying to save money or time, you will most probably waste more trying to work through all these mistakes yourself and end up with a site that doesn’t perform as highly or make as much money long term.

-Here at Aspire Shire, we create websites with a simple goal; to convert.
+Here at Aspire Shire, I create websites with a simple goal; to convert.
 Get in touch here to organise a free consultation.